 Absent an emergency, telephone appearances may be arranged by calling CourtSolutions no later than 4:00 p.m. prevailing Eastern Time on the court day prior to the hearing date.
 Any request for a telephonic appearance made after the 4:00 p.m. deadline must be approved by contacting Judge Isicoff’s Courtroom Deputy, Noemi Sanabria at (305) 714-1877, but such request will normally not be granted in the absence of an emergency.

-If requested not later than two (2) court days prior to the hearing and approved by Judge Isicoff, the conference call service fee may be waived for pro se parties who are unable to pay the fee, parties represented on a pro bono basis, and certain governmental entities.
+Pro se debtors appearing at reaffirmation hearings and certain other matters with prior permission may appear by telephone.
+The request must be made no later than two (2) court days prior to the hearing and approved by Judge Isicoff.
+The conference call service fee may be waived for pro se parties who are unable to pay the fee, parties represented on a pro bono basis, and certain governmental entities.